I5UCC/VRCThumbParamsOSC/README.md

 # VRCThumbParamsOSC
-VRChat OSC program that makes controller thumb positions and Trigger values accessible in Avatar V3 Parameters.
+VRChat OSC program that makes Valve Index and Oculus Touch controller thumb positions and Trigger values accessible in Avatar V3 Parameters.

 This program just opens a console application with no output, it doesn't really need any UI but I might add something soon.